airqui/ECALe-lcio/generation/README_ECAL.md

 The generation is based on the [DD4hep](https://github.com/iLCSoft/lcgeo) models for detectors.

+*IMPORTANT* There is no pixelization for this simulation: each layer corresponds to one single active area.
+The pixelization is done a posteriori (see PixelizationProcessor)

 ## Setup

 The software here has been tested with key4hep : `source init_ky4hep.sh` that can be found in the main folder of this code.